ITP-xStory/p5js-shaders/docs/important-concepts.md

   // you can only have one gl_FragColor active at a time, but try commenting the others out
-  // try the green channel
+  // try the green component

   //gl_FragColor = vec4(0.0,st.x,0.0,1.0);